alphagov/gsp/docs/gds-supported-platform/tls-certificates.md

 # Public TLS Certificates

 All apps in GSP are protected by TLS.
-There are two options for this: using cluster-provided certificates, or providing your own.
+By default, TLS will use a cluster-provided certificate.
+However, this does not work with custom domains (that is, non-`.govsvc.uk` domains).
+If you wish to use a custom domain, you must provide your own TLS certificate.

 ## Using cluster-provided certificates